 Aflac offers plans that pay you cash in the event you or a family member suffers an injury, sickness, or illness.
 Aflac benefits are paid regardless of the amount that any health coverage or workers' compensation plans cover.
-You and your family can use this money to help with health coverage copayments or deductibles; travel expenses, such as gas or lodging; or to replace the income of a healthy family member who decides to serve as the caregiver.
 All Aflac plans are portable, and you receive guaranteed renewable coverage for the rest of your life-at today's premiums.
-Most individual plans cost less than \$1 per day.
-In addition, most claims are paid within four days.

 - Personal Income Protector Plan (paycheck insurance)-Aflac will replace about 60 percent of your wages if you become disabled due to an off-the-job injury, sickness, or illness.
 The plan also covers complications due to pregnancy and provides benefits for the six or eight weeks after delivery.
-To be eligible, you must work 30 or more hours per week and earn a minimum of \$12,000 per year. - Personal Accident Indemnity Plan-Aflac's accident plan covers you and your family members 24 hours a day, seven days a week-on or off the job.
-This plan is designed for those who have a dangerous occupation or for parents with children who play sports. - Maximum Difference Cancer Plan-As long as cancer plagues the world, Aflac will innovate to fight it.
-This plan offers a wide range of benefits; including treatment, hospitalization, surgical, home health care and much more. - Specified Health Event This plan covers heart attacks, coronary artery bypass surgery, stroke, kidney failure, coma, paralysis, major burns and organ transplants.
+To be eligible, you must work 30 or more hours per week and earn a minimum of \$12,000 per year. - Personal Accident Indemnity Plan-Aflac's accident plan covers you and your family members 24 hours a day, seven days a week-on or off the job. - Maximum Difference Cancer Plan-This plan offers a wide range of benefits; including treatment, hospitalization, surgical, home health care and much more. - Specified Health Event This plan covers heart attacks, coronary artery bypass surgery, stroke, kidney failure, coma, paralysis, major burns and organ transplants.

-To learn more about any of these plans, contact the city's Aflac representative, Mark Shafer, at 603.749.5753 or mark_shafer@us.aflac.com.
+To learn more about any of these plans, contact the City's Aflac representative, Mark Shafer, at (603) 749-5753 or mark_shafer@us.aflac.com.